-Blossom Water is unique in its use of pure essences to flavor its line of all-natural waters.
-Essences differ from just plain old “natural flavors” and “nature identical flavors” in one very important way.
-Essences are derived from the named fruit or flower, using a steam distillation process.
-During this process, high pressure steam is forced through the cellular structure of the flower petals, or the rind, in the case of citrus fruits, causing the cell walls to rupture, releasing intensely aromatic and flavorful essential oils.
+Blossom Water is unique in its use of pure botanical essences to flavor its line of natural waters.
+Botanical essences differ from just plain old “natural flavors” and “nature identical flavors” in one very important way.
+They are derived from the named fruit or flower, using a steam distillation process.
+During this process, high pressure steam is forced through the cellular structure of the flower petals, or rind in the case of citrus fruits.
+This causes the cell walls to rupture, releasing intensely aromatic and flavorful essential oils.
 These oils are then distilled and purified until they become water soluble.

 In contrast, “natural flavors” use other natural sources to recreate the same chemical composition found in the named source.
 Let’s use lemon as an example.
-While lemon essence is derived from the actual fruit, the zest to be specific, “natural lemon flavor”, which is commonly seen listed in the ingredients deck of a natural lemon-flavored beverage, comes from other “non-lemon” sources, such as grass or hops.
+While lemon essence is derived from the actual fruit (its zest to be specific), the “natural lemon flavor” that is commonly seen listed in the ingredients deck of a natural lemon-flavored beverage comes from other “non-lemon” sources, such as grass or hops.
 Surprisingly, it turns out that both grass and hops contain many of the same terpenes found in real lemon zest.
 And since both of these sources are much more abundant than real lemons, the cost to produce natural lemon flavor using these other sources is much lower.

-The last category of natural flavoring is known as “nature identical flavors”.
+The last category of natural flavoring is known as “nature identical flavors.”
 As in the previous example, these flavors are derived from natural sources other than the named fruit or flower.
 However, in order to achieve the same chemical composition as in the actual fruit or flower, an enzymatic reaction is required.
 For example, vanillin is the primary flavor component found in vanilla beans.
 But there aren’t enough vanilla beans in the world to satisfy the demand for natural vanilla flavoring.
-So turmeric is used as a substitute.
+Turmeric is instead used as a substitute.
 As it turns out, one of the chemicals found in turmeric can be enzymatically induced to produce vanillin, thereby providing an alternative natural source for vanilla flavoring.
-So while vanillin is not naturally occurring in turmeric, it can be created through a natural chemical reaction.
+In other words, while vanillin is not naturally occurring in turmeric, it can be created through a natural chemical reaction.
 The resulting vanillin is considered a “nature identical” to the vanillin found in real vanilla beans.

-So while essences, “natural flavors”, and “nature identical flavors” are all natural, only essences are actually derived from the actual named fruit or flower.
-Moreover, essences are generally brighter in flavor and more intensely aromatic than plain old natural flavors.
-They also tend to linger longer on the palette, providing for a uniquely enjoyable drinking experience.
-So in the end, there is no substitute for the real thing.
+So while botanical essences, natural flavors and nature identical flavors are all natural, only essences are derived from the actual named fruit or flower.
+As a result, essences are generally brighter in flavor and more intensely aromatic.
+In the end, there is no substitute for the real thing.

 The colors we use come from fruits and vegetables such as berries, purple potatoes, red cabbage and beets.
 Many other products use artificial FD&C colors, which have been proven harmful.

 There are no preservatives used.
-The water is flash pasteurized to 180 degrees Fahrenheit for 30 seconds and then hot-filled into glass bottles and vacuum sealed.
+The water is flash pasteurized to 180 degrees Fahrenheit for 30 seconds.
+It is then hot-filled into BPA-free, 100% recyclable PET bottles and vacuum sealed.

-What is citric acid and what is it used for?
+What is citric acid and why is it used?

-Citric acid is all natural and found most notably in such citrus fruits as lemons and limes.
-It is used to lower the pH of the water to below 3.5 so as to provide an added layer of protection over and above the pasteurization process.
+Citric acid is completely natural, found most notably in citrus fruits as lemons and limes.
+It is used to lower the pH of our waters to below 3.5 so as to provide an added layer of protection over and above the pasteurization process.

 Approximately 12 months.

-We used a local artist to carefully hand paint each watercolor illustration so that it is a botanically correct representation of the actual fruits and flowers used in the formulations.
+We used a local, famous artist to hand-paint each watercolor illustration, so as to not only capture the natural beauty but also show a botanically correct representation of the actual flowers and fruits used in our formulations.